 In order for the local authority to consider doing an assessment there must be special educational need(s).
 If an assessment is agreed, only then will health & social care needs be taken into account and included.
 It is worth noting though that there will be occasion where health and/or social care impact on a child’s education or learning and therefore may meet the definition of educational need.

 Please note: an EHC needs assessment will not always lead to an EHC plan.
 The information gathered during the needs assessment may indicate ways in which the school, college or other provider can meet the child or young person’s needs without an EHC plan.
 Even if an EHC plan is not agreed, the assessment would mean that there should be a much clearer understanding of your child’s or young person’s needs.

 An assessment is usually requested by the child’s or young person’s educational setting (with parental / young person’s consent).
 However parent carers and young people can make the request directly themselves.
 A young person (aged 16-25) must request an assessment themselves or at least give their consent (where there is mental capacity to do so) and must be involved as mush as possible in the process.
 The local authority can also be notified by anyone else who thinks an assessment may be necessary, including foster carers, doctors, health visitors, teachers, parents and family friends.

 Will I, as a parent, be involved?

-Yes – where you want to be and involvement is strongly encouraged.
-If you are not making the initial request, your consent should be requested by the setting before the EHCNA request is made.
+Yes – we would encourage you to be as involved in the process as possible.
+If you are not making the initial request, your consent should ideally be requested by the setting before the EHCNA request is made.
 However, please note that whilst this is best practice, consent is not mandatory and a request can be made without this consent.
-The setting making the request should sign a form to say they have advised you as parent carer as to what will be happening with the information they are submitting and that you have been signposted to the SENAT Privacy Notice.
+The setting making the request should however sign a form to say they have advised you as parent carer or young person as to what will be happening with the information they are submitting and that you have been signposted to the SENAT Privacy Notice.